 - Cut top end and root of green onions.
 Cut in halves lengthwise and then cut into 2 inches long pieces.
 Set aside with bean sprouts.

 - Heat a wok over hight heat; add 1 Tbs. oil and add chicken.
 Spread chicken pieces so they will brown up evenly.
 Stir fry chicken until their edges are nicely golden brown and about 3/4 way cooked, about 2 to 3 minutes.
 (Be careful not to over cook them, I recommend you to cook less than 3 minutes.)
 Turn off heat and remove chicken from wok and place on a plate.

 - Heat now-empty-wok over high heat; add 2 Tbs. oil and add aromatic vegetables (garlic, ginger and chili) and stir fry them until you can smell all the beautiful aromas, about 30 to 45 second.

 - Add mushrooms, bamboo shot and baby bok choy; stir fry until vegetables are soften, about 1 minute.

 - Add noodles and sauce.
 Stir fry until noodles are fully cooked and you can’t see any sauce running in wok, about 1 to 2 minutes.

 - Add chicken back into wok along with green onions and bean sprouts.
 Stir fry 30 second to 1 minute, or until last 3 ingredients are warmed up.

-- Transform on a serving plate, Drizzle with sesame oil and sprinkle with sesame seeds.
+- Transfer to a serving plate, Drizzle with sesame oil and sprinkle with sesame seeds.